tuan6100/Language-Identification-Tool/README.md

 You may need to restart your computer to enable all CUDA functionality.

-For more information, please visit <a href="https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html">this page</a>
+For more information, please visit <a href="https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html" target="_blank">this page</a>

 ## References
 - <a href="https://www.kaggle.com/code/mehmetlaudatekman/naive-bayes-based-language-identification-system">kaggle.com/code/mehmetlaudatekman/naive-bayes-based-language-identification-system</a>